ihsn/SDCPractice/utility.rst

 we see that scenarios 2, 5 and 6 give the smallest changes for the gender variable and scenarios 3 and 4 for the relationship status variable.

-Table 6.1: Description of anonymization methods by scenario

 .. _tab61: